A Combinatorial Structure for Many Hierarchically Hyperbolic Spaces: Some other hypotheses

-Notice also that, if the HHS structure $({\cuco Z},\frakS)$ is normalised, then it is enough to require that for every $U\in \frakS$ the stabiliser $\text{Stab}_G(U)$ acts coboundedly on the product region $P_U$.
-Indeed, the projection $\pi_U:\,P_U\to \fontact U$ is coarsely surjective (by normalisation), coarsely Lipschitz (by Definition \ref{defn:HHS} of a HHS) and $\text{Stab}_G(U)$-equivariant (by Definition \ref{defn:action_on_hhs} of the $G$-action), therefore if $\text{Stab}_G(U)$ acts coboundedly on $P_U$ then it also acts coboundedly on $\fontact U$.
+In turn, if the HHS structure $({\cuco Z},\frakS)$ is normalised, we can further reduce to checking the weaker requirement that, for every $U\in \frakS$, the stabiliser $\text{Stab}_G(U)$ acts coboundedly on the product region $P_U$.
+Indeed, the projection $\pi_U:\,P_U\to \fontact U$ is coarsely surjective (by normalisation), coarsely Lipschitz (by Definition~\ref{defn:HHS} of a HHS) and $\text{Stab}_G(U)$-equivariant (by Definition~\ref{defn:action_on_HHS} of the $G$-action), therefore if $\text{Stab}_G(U)$ acts coboundedly on $P_U$ then it also acts coboundedly on $\fontact U$.

 In practice, the latter requirement is not particularly restrictive, since all "reasonable" HHGs have cobounded actions on their product regions, and all known methods of producing new HHGs tend to preserve this property (unless one comes up with some very artificial structures). \end{rem}